nicobermani/Extend.NET/src/Extend.NET.Enum/README.md

 Gets an array of all values of the specified enum type.

+#### HasAnyFlag

+Determines whether the enum value has any of the specified flags.

 #### HasFlag

 Determines whether the enum value has the specified flag.